Binning is Sinning: Redemption for Hubble Diagram using Photometrically Classified Type Ia Supernovae: Abstract

 \section{Abstract}

-Bayesian Estimation Applied to Multiple Species (BEAMS) has been implemented in the BEAMS with Bias Corrections (BBC) framework to produce a redshift-binned Hubble diagram (HD) for Type Ia Supernovae (SN~Ia).
-The BBC method corrects for selection effects and non-SNIa contamination, and systematic uncertainties are described by a covariance matrix with dimension matching the number of BBC redshift bins.
-For \specy\ confirmed SNIa samples, a recent ``Binning is Sinning" article (BHS21, arxiv:2012.05900) showed that an unbinned HD and covariance matrix reduces the systematic uncertainty by a factor of ${\sim}1.5$ compared to the binned approach.
+Bayesian Estimation Applied to Multiple Species (BEAMS) is implemented in the BEAMS with Bias Corrections (BBC) framework to produce a redshift-binned Hubble diagram (HD) for Type Ia supernovae (SNe~Ia).
+BBC corrects for selection effects and non-SNIa contamination, and systematic uncertainties are described by a covariance matrix with dimension matching the number of BBC redshift bins.
+For \specy\ confirmed SN~Ia samples, a recent ``Binning is Sinning" article (BHS21, arxiv:2012.05900) showed that an unbinned HD and covariance matrix reduces the systematic uncertainty by a factor of ${\sim}1.5$ compared to the binned approach.
 Here we extend their analysis to obtain an unbinned HD for a photometrically identified sample processed with BBC.
-To test this new method, we simulate and analyze \NSAMPLE\ samples corresponding to the Dark Energy Survey (DES) with a low-redshift anchor; the simulation includes SNe~Ia, and contaminants from core collapse SNe and peculiar SNe~Ia.
+To test this new method, we simulate and analyze \NSAMPLE\ samples corresponding to the Dark Energy Survey (DES) with a low-redshift anchor; the simulation includes SNe~Ia, and contaminants from core-collapse SNe and peculiar SNe~Ia.
 The analysis includes systematic uncertainties for calibration, and measures the dark energy equation of state parameter ($w$).
-Compared to a redshift-binned HD, the unbinned HD with nearly 2,000 events results in a smaller systematic uncertainty, in qualitative agreement with BHS21, and averaging results among the \NSAMPLE\ samples we find no evidence for bias in measured cosmological parameters.
-To reduce computation time for fitting an unbinned HD with large samples, we propose an HD-rebinning method that defines the HD in bins of redshift, color, and stretch; the rebinned HD results in similar uncertainty as the unbinned case, and shows no evidence for biased cosmology parameters.
+Compared to a redshift-binned HD, the unbinned HD with nearly 2000 events results in a smaller systematic uncertainty, in qualitative agreement with BHS21, and averaging results among the \NSAMPLE\ samples we find no evidence for a $w$-bias.
+To reduce computation time for fitting an unbinned HD with large samples, we propose an HD-rebinning method that defines the HD in bins of redshift, color, and stretch; the rebinned HD results in similar uncertainty as the unbinned case, and shows no evidence for a $w$-bias.

 \keywords{cosmology: supernovae}